kjoelovelife/smart_robot/README.md

 More information can read step 1 in " moving the smart_robot "

 * Step 3.
-Run Master on laptop

-Open the terminal on laptop , and enter
+Run Master on lapto, Open the terminal on laptop , and enter

   ` roscore `